Statewide incentives for energy storage

 RCEA encourages our customers to take advantage of rebates available for a limited time for installing energy storage technology such as batteries at homes, businesses, and public facilities.
 Energy storage can reduce utility bills and keep the lights on during a power outage.

-RCEA is negotiating a contract with one of these approved developers, Swell Energy, to implement a program specifically for our Community Choice Energy customers, which would add value to the SGIP.
-Swell Energy has indicated that there is a level of urgency at this time due to limited fund availability.
+RCEA is negotiating a contract with one of the approved developers, Swell Energy, to implement a program specifically for our Community Choice Energy customers which would add value to the SGIP.
 Swell Energy is just one of the developers under SGIP, and they will be working with local companies for installation.

-As of September 1, over $26 million of incentives has been reserved in Humboldt County for residential, commercial, Tribal, and Public Facilities.
+As of September 1, 2020, over $26 million of incentives had been reserved in Humboldt County for residential, commercial, Tribal, and Public Facilities.